gnuyent/dotfiles/README.md

 ### Terminal

 Linux: [Alacritty](https://github.com/alacritty/alacritty) - A GPU-accelerated, modern terminal emulator that comes with sensible defaults and allows for extensive configuration.

+MacOS: [iTerm2](https://iterm2.com/) - A terminal emulator for macOS that does amazing things.

 Windows: [Windows Terminal Preview](https://www.microsoft.com/en-us/p/windows-terminal-preview/) - A new, modern, feature-rich, productive terminal application for command-line users.